RedTeamPentesting/pretender/README.md

 pretender -i eth0
 ```

-You can disable certain attacks with `--no-dhcpdns` (disabled DHCPv6, DNS and
+You can disable certain attacks with `--no-dhcp-dns` (disabled DHCPv6, DNS and
 router advertisements), `--no-lnr` (disabled mDNS, LLMNR and NetBIOS-NS),
 `--no-mdns`, `--no-llmnr`, `--no-netbios` and `--no-ra`.